 Your Leopard Gecko's tank should be long, not wide.
 This is because unlike many of their closest relatives, leopard geckos do not have adhesive lamella, but have tiny claws on their feet instead.
 This means they are ground animals and rarely climb.

 You will find suitable tanks at Northampton Reptile Centre (they are sold as vivarium’s or terrariums).
 Make sure your tank has a screen lid, to keep your gecko in and any potential predators (such as cats) out, as well as to allow your gecko access to sufficient fresh air and light conditions.

-Did you know our lizard insurance can cover vet fees, mortality & theft?
+Did you know our leopard gecko insurance can cover vet fees, mortality & theft?